alexirpan/alexirpan.github.io/_posts/2024-08-06-switching-to-ai-safety.markdown

 (His post claims "several hundred millions of copies" - I think this is an overestimate, but the core thesis is correct.)

-So far, a number of alignment problems have been solved by market forces.
+So far, a number of alignment problems have been solved by capitalism.
 Companies need their AIs to follow user preferences enough for their customers to use them.
-I used to have the view that the best thing for alignment would be getting AI products into customer's hands in low stakes scenarios, to get more data while making sure no mistake was too dangerous.
+I used to have the view that the best thing for alignment would be getting AI products into customer's hands in low stakes scenarios, to get more data in regimes where no mistake was too dangerous.
 This happened with ChatGPT, and as I've watched the space evolve, I...wish there was more safety research than there has been.
 Capitalism is great at solving the blockers to